 Salary Information and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicts a job growth of 10% for lawyers between 2012 and 2022, which is about average for all U.S. occupations.
-In 2013, the BLS reported that most lawyers earned from $55,170 to more than $187,199 per year, with the highest average salaries coming from the District of Columbia, California, Delaware and New York.
-In each of these locations at that time, lawyers made an average of more than $153,000 per year.
+The U.S. Bureau of Labor Statistics (BLS) predicts a job growth of 6% for lawyers between 2014 and 2024, which is about average for all U.S. occupations.
+In 2015, the BLS reported that most lawyers earned from $55,870 to more than $174,280 per year, with the highest average salaries coming from the District of Columbia, California, Delaware and New York.
+The median salary for all lawyers in 2015 was $115,820, according to the BLS.